opencoweb/coweb/docs/js/session.rst

    :throws Error: If invoked before preparing the session or after joining a session
    :returns: Promise
-   :callback: Invoked on successful preparation with an object having these attributes:
+   :callback: Invoked on successful preparation with the same session information object received by :func:`SessionInterface.prepare`.

-      nextPromise (Promise)
-         Deferred for the automatic call to :func:`SessionInterface.update` if `autoUpdate` was true.
-Useful for call chaining.

    :errback: Invoked on failed preparation with a string error tag of `not-allowed` if the user needs to authenticate, `session-unavailable` if the session ended before joining, or `server-unavailable`

    :callback: Invoked on successful join